 Evidence of positive selection in L. boulardi venom and V. canescens calyx RhoGAP sequences

-In a previous work, we identified four amino acid residues involved in the interaction of with Rho GTPases (Colinet et al., 2007), including the key arginine residue (R74 in ) required for the GAP catalytic activity (Figure 4A).
+In a previous work, we identified four amino acid residues involved in the interaction of LbmGAP with Rho GTPases (Colinet et al., 2007), including the key arginine residue (R74 in LbmGAP) required for the GAP catalytic activity (Figure 4A).
 The other 8 venom RhoGAP sequences found in L. boulardi Ism and ISy were all mutated at this arginine residue (Figure 4B).
-Most also contained mutations in one or more of the other three amino acids involved in Rho GTPase interaction (Figure 4B).
-Similarly, all V. canescens calyx RhoGAP sequences, except VcVLP2, are mutated in one or more of the sites essential for GAP activity and/or involved in the interaction with Rho GTPases (Figure 4C).
-These observations suggest that only LbGAP (and its homolog LbGAPy) in L. boulardi and VcVLP2 in V. canescens are functional as RhoGAPs.
+Most also contained substitutions in one or more of the other three amino acids involved in Rho GTPase interaction (Figure 4B).
+In V. canescens, no substitutions were found for VcVLP2 at the key arginine residue or at any of the three amino acids involved in Rho GTPase interaction (Figure 4C).
+In contrast, all other V. canescens calyx RhoGAP sequences, including VcGAP9, for which a close relationship with VcVLP2 could be inferred from phylogenetic analysis and chromosomal location, exhibit substitutions in one or more of the sites essential for GAP activity and/or involved in the interaction with Rho GTPases (Figure 4C).
+These observations suggest that only LbmGAP (and its ortholog LbyGAP) in L. boulardi and VcVLP2 in V. canescens are functional as RhoGAPs.

-A search for positive selection was performed to detect possible functional divergence of L. boulardi venom and V. canescens calyx RhoGAP sequences.
+Pairwise sequence identity was lower at the amino acid level than at the nucleotide level for both Leptopilina venom RhoGAPs and V. canescens calyx RhoGAPs (Supplementary Figure S5).
+This indicates a higher divergence at non-synonymous sites at the codon level compared to synonymous sites.
+A search for positive selection at the codon level was performed to detect possible functional divergence of L. boulardi venom and V. canescens calyx RhoGAP sequences.
 PAML codon-based models with (M2a and M8) and without (M1a and M7) selection were compared using likelihood ratio tests (LRTs).
 Both M1a/M2a and M7/M8 comparisons resulted in the rejection of the null hypothesis suggesting that a fraction of codons in RhoGAP sequences are under positive selection (Table 3).

 Consistently, a total of 7 and 11 branches of the phylogenetic tree constructed with the L. boulardi venom and V. canescens calyx RhoGAP sequences, respectively, were detected by the REL branch-site test as corresponding to lineages on which a subset of codons has evolved under positive selection (Figure 5A and 6A).
 For L. boulardi, 6 of the 7 lineages under positive selection were internal branches, indicating that selection occurred primarily before the separation of the L. boulardi Ism and ISy strains (Figure 5A).